OnePlus proved that he is the best in the segment of top-end smartphones. This applies to OnePlus 6 and is it true? Let's find out!

 As for the portrait mode, it is slightly more polished than before.
 However, there are still opportunities for improvement, and you often notice that edge detection algorithms often skip something in the image.
 However, this is good enough for the exchange of basic social networks in most cases.
 The front camera will also soon get a self-portrait mode with the new update.

-View all OnePlus 6 samples on this page.
+Browse all OnePlus 6 sample photos on this page.

 The flagship OnePlus was never known for having extravagant battery life, but he managed to get through the whole day.
 On paper, OnePlus 6 is equipped with an 3300 mAh battery that sounds quite small, but given the optimizations added to the 2018 smartphone of the year, including the efficient 10nm Snapdragon 845, the power supply, the battery life is sufficient.